utaleyke/test/fidget-spinner-toys-craze.html.md

+---
+title: How rapidly new toys conquer the world | toucanBox
+date: 2017-09-18 13:00 UTC
+desc: The recent fidget spinner craze is not unusual, also other new toys conquered the word in a fast pace before.
+We have analysed the data proving the speed.
+thumbnail_image: /img/masthead-lifestyle/masthead.jpg
+tags:
+- insights
+- toucanbox
+- data
+layout: insight
+---

 ## Everyone Fidgets: How rapidly new toys conquer the world

 Every few years a new toy inspires a childhood craze, and the speed that it spreads around the world is staggering.
 It takes just a few weeks to jump country to country, taking the entire world by storm.
 But why does a craze take hold, and how can it spread so quickly?

 Toy crazes are no new thing.
-Back in the late 1950s children picked up the modern Hula Hoop (inspired by traditional Hula Hoops that have been around for hundreds of years) and have rarely stopped shaking their hips since.
-A simple re-design and an innovative marketing campaign pushed Yo-Yos into the spotlight during the 1960s, with their popularity coming back in playground-conquering waves ever since.
-And everyone had to have in a Rubik’s cube the 1980s, though it drove people nuts when they couldn’t solve the challenge.
+Back in the late 1950s children picked up the modern Hula Hoop (inspired by traditional [Hula Hoops](https://en.wikipedia.org/wiki/Hula_hoop) that have been around for hundreds of years) and have rarely stopped shaking their hips since.
+A simple re-design and an [innovative marketing campaign](https://www.youtube.com/watch?v=Wjg22aBRnZ8) pushed [Yo-Yos](https://en.wikipedia.org/wiki/Yo-yo) into the spotlight during the 1960s, with their popularity coming back in playground-conquering waves ever since.
+And everyone had to have in a [Rubik’s cube](https://en.wikipedia.org/wiki/Rubik%27s_Cube_in_popular_culture) the 1980s, though it drove people nuts when they couldn’t solve the challenge.

 It’s not easy to find reliable data about how quickly toys 30, 40, 50 years ago made their way across the globe.
-However, nowadays there is a reliable way of finding out when and where toys or anything else was most popular - looking at Google searches in Google Trends and Google Adwords.
+However, nowadays there is a reliable way of finding out when and where toys or anything else was most popular - looking at Google searches in [Google Trends](https://trends.google.com/trends/) and [Google Adwords](https://adwords.google.com/KeywordPlanner#search).

 Having observed the fascinating speed of Fidget Spinners taking the UK and Europe by storm, we researched on Google Trends and Google Adwords the dates when the most searches on Google were conducted country-by-country across Europe.
-We compared the Fidget Spinner data with the data of the similarly-hyped Rainbow Loom Bands back in 2014 to see if there was any pattern about the speed or direction of the craze.
+We compared the Fidget Spinner data with the data of the similarly-hyped [Rainbow Loom Bands](https://de.slideshare.net/StevenReece/the-loom-band-craze-consumer-research-report) back in 2014 to see if there was any pattern about the speed or direction of the craze.

 Even though Rainbow Loom Bands and Fidget Spinners appear to be very different toys, they have a few things in common.
 Our research findings are based on Google Trends data as well as our online survey about toys crazes, conducted in July 2017.

 ## What are Fidget Spinners?

 If you’ve not had the pleasure of giving a Fidget Spinner a whirl (or the horror of having your child tug at your coat, on the verge of tears, begging to have one), here’s a quick recap: Fidget Spinners look like small, hand-held propellers.
 Each one has two or three paddles/blades, and a ball-bearing in its centre With a gentle push - either pinching the middle hub or resting it on something - the fidget spinner begins to spin.
 It’s simple, uncomplicated design allows all manner of tricks.
 Originally claimed as a device to help children concentrate, they’ve quickly spread across the world as a must-have, filling playgrounds, homes and teachers’ drawers of confiscated items.
-If you Google the word spinner there’s even an interactive one you can click on to spin.
+If you [Google the word spinner](https://www.google.co.uk/search?q=spinner&oq=spinner&gs_l=psy-ab.3..0i71k1l4.3379.3379.0.3565.1.1.0.0.0.0.0.0..0.0....0...1.1.64.psy-ab..1.0.0.JeEuqBKDO94) there’s even an interactive one you can click on to spin.

-Their marketing as an aid for many issues, ranging from stress and ADHD to anxiety and autism, has resulted in only one study supporting the hypothesis that using a similar gadget helps some people to focus or de-stress.
-The study suggests that using stress balls helped pupils to increase their attention spans compared to other learners during direct instruction and independent practice.
+Their marketing as an aid for [many issues](https://www.vox.com/science-and-health/2017/5/3/15529506/fidget-spinners-trend-science), ranging from stress and ADHD to anxiety and autism, has resulted in only one study supporting the hypothesis that using a similar gadget helps some people to focus or de-stress.
+The [study suggests that using stress balls](http://files.eric.ed.gov/fulltext/EJ853381.pdf) helped pupils to increase their attention spans compared to other learners during direct instruction and independent practice.
 Their writing also showed some improvement.
 Fidget items do seem to fulfil a valuable purpose.
-Therapists recommend tactile only fidget gadgets for children like stress-balls which are less distracting and therefore more classroom-friendly.
+[Therapists recommend](https://theconversation.com/fidget-toys-arent-just-hype-77456) tactile only fidget gadgets for children like stress-balls which are less distracting and therefore more classroom-friendly.

 Fidget Spinners, however, do require hand-eye-coordination which is often causing distraction as people have to take the eyes off what they have been doing before.

-If you ask teachers, this is the main problem: playing with Fidget Spinners is distracting to lessons because pupils play with it and the ones who are not playing want to play with it.
+If you ask teachers, this is the main problem: playing with Fidget Spinners is distracting to lessons because [pupils play with it](http://www.telegraph.co.uk/news/0/what-are-fidget-spinners-new-classroom-craze-banned-across-nation/) and the ones who are not playing want to play with it.
 Most teachers do therefore welcome the ban from the classrooms in most schools.

 In the work environment you might spot Fidget Spinners rotating on desks, or on the noses of grown adults (believe me, I’ve seen it).
-High-powered executives spend thousands on Fidget Spinners and use them deliberately for a certain amount of time to de-stress or wake-up.
-Famous brands have jumped onto the hype and offer exclusive and very expensive ‘high-speed’ Fidget Spinners like the ones Ronaldinho inexplicably sells on his website.
+High-powered executives [spend thousands on Fidget Spinners](http://nypost.com/2017/07/08/high-powered-execs-are-spending-thousands-on-fidget-spinners/) and use them deliberately for a certain amount of time to de-stress or wake-up.
+Famous brands have jumped onto the hype and offer exclusive and very expensive ‘high-speed’ Fidget Spinners like the ones [Ronaldinho](https://ronaldinhospinner.com/) inexplicably sells on his website.

 ## What’s the history of Fidget Spinners?

-Fidget Spinners were originally invented in the USA by Catherine Hettinger, an American who coincidentally developed the first prototype with her daughter in the early 1990s.
+Fidget Spinners were originally invented in the USA by Catherine Hettinger, an American who coincidentally developed the [first prototype](https://www.theguardian.com/lifeandstyle/2017/may/03/fidget-spinner-inventor-patent-catherine-hettinger) with her daughter in the early 1990s.
 “It wasn’t really even prototyping, it was some semblance of something, she’d start playing with it in a different way, I’d repurpose it.
 We kind of co-invented it – she could spin it and I could spin it, and that’s how it was designed,” she told the Guardian in an interview.
 Hettinger held the patent for 8 years but couldn’t afford the $400 fee in 2005 to renew the patent of her ‘Spinning Toy’, as she called it.
 Even though she sold her invention and nearly broke even she has never been able to achieve commercial success, and doesn’t get anything from the millions of dollars now generated from selling Fidget Spinners globally.

 ## How did the Fidget Spinner craze spread?

 Although Fidget Spinners have been marketed for years, it was only a couple of months ago that the popularity of Fidget Spinners increased dramatically.
-One factor which let to this is likely attributable to Social Media channels like YouTube where you can watch stunning tricks performed with Fidget Spinners.
+One factor which let to this is likely attributable to Social Media channels like [YouTube](https://www.youtube.com/results?search_query=fidget+spinner) where you can watch stunning tricks performed with Fidget Spinners.
 Searching ‘Fidget Spinners’ on YouTube gives you over 11 million results, plenty with millions and millions of views.

 It’s no surprise that Fidget Spinners spread globally; they’re fun, addictive and quite affordable toys, with an incredible amount of shops and markets able to stock them.
 More surprising is the speed of growth, which we show on our interactive map.
 According to Google Trend, searches for Fidget Spinners spiked in most European Countries within 5 weeks.
 Only Belarus and Monaco were falling a bit behind.